jackcviers/confluent-cp-images/README.md

 5. brew (for bats installation on OSX).
 You may override the installation script for bats to not use homebrew.
 See `ADDITIONAL CUSTOMIZATION` below.
+6. If you are planning on using podman, you will need to execute the following steps on the podman machine:

+    ```shell
+    podman machine init
+    podman machine ssh
+    sudo -i
+    rpm-ostree install qemu-user-static
+    systemctl reboot
+    ```

 ### Switching to an alternative build tool, like podman, from docker